What Is Aelf (ELF)? | A Complete Guide to the Blockchain Operating System

 Most notably, though, the project has received considerable investment from numerous venture capital firms.
 Draper Dragon, Blockchain Ventures, FGB Capital, and over 10 other investment firms participated in the token sale.
 In fact, the project has been so popular that the team had to turn down the majority of interested investors after reaching their 55,000 ETH goal within two weeks of starting the sale.

-As a dapp platform, aelf competes with numerous other projects in the blockchain space.
-Ethereum and NEO are the two most notable competitors and are the furthest along in terms of development.
-Lisk and ICON may be the most similar to aelf in that they both use side chains in an effort to build their dapp ecosystem.
+As a DApp platform, aelf competes with numerous other projects in the blockchain space.
+Ethereum and EOS are the two most notable competitors and are the furthest along in terms of development.
+Lisk and ICON may be the most similar to aelf in that they both use side chains in an effort to build their DApp ecosystem.

 There are two major exchanges where you can purchase ELF: Binance and Huobi.
 On Binance, you can exchange BTC and ETH for ELF while on Huobi you can trade BTC, ETH, and USDT.
 Check out our guides on how to buy Bitcoin and buy Ethereum if you’re not sure where to start.